prideout/lava/README.md

-**lava** is a small set of Vulkan utilities that never adds to the command buffer.
+**Lava** is a small set of Vulkan utilities that never adds to the command buffer.
 For example, the application must invoke `vkCmdDraw` on its own, but it can use lava to create the `VkDevice` and `VkQueue`.
-The API consists of the following classes:
+Lava consists of the following components:

 - [**LavaContext**](include/par/LavaContext.h)
   creates an instance, device, swap chain, and command queue.